-The identity and fair market value of the estate's assets are listed in Exhibit A. See also the Debtor's financial history set forth in the monthly operating reports which are summarized in Exhibit B.
+The identity and fair market value of the estate's assets are listed herein.
+See also the Debtor's financial history set forth in the monthly operating reports.
+As of July 2018 operating report, the Debtor had cash on hand \$46,845.43 in its operating Debtor in possession checking account.